HEGIS Code: 1004 Inventory of Registered Program Code: 28275

 In extraordinary cases a student may be granted a leave of absence upon written application to the Director of Graduate Studies and with the approval of the Provost.
 Leave of absences are typically granted only in cases of serious illness.
 The duration of the leave may be counted as part of the ten years allowed for completion of the degree.

 Before admission to degree candidacy, students must pass a Comprehensive Examination that tests the extent of the student’s knowledge in the general field of study and the area of specialization.
-The examination should be taken before completion of all course work.
+The examination will be given upon the completion of all course work.

 Students will only be permitted a second attempt to pass the Comprehensive Examination upon the recommendation of the Graduate Academic Standards Committee.
 The second examination may not take place until four months after the date of the first examination.